mallollaa/TASK-Django-Apps-And-Templates/README.md

 ## 4. Add Static and Media

-- Create a stylesheet for simple styling (like background color and font colors)
+- Create a stylesheet for simple styling (like background color and font colors).
-- Update your settings to include `static url` and `static root`
+- Update your settings to include `static url` and `static root`.
+- Add static url patterns conditionally in your main urls.
-- Load static files in your templates
+- Load static files in your templates.
-- Link your stylesheet to your template
+- Link your stylesheet to your template.

 ## 5. Push Your Code